-- the names of any underwriters, dealers or agents; - the offering price; - · underwriting discounts; - sales agents' commissions; - other forms of underwriter or agent compensation; - discounts, concessions or commissions that underwriters may pass on to other dealers; and - any exchange on which the common units or debt securities are listed.
+- the names of any underwriters, dealers or agents; - the offering price; - underwriting discounts; - · sales agents' commissions; - other forms of underwriter or agent compensation; - · discounts, concessions or commissions that underwriters may pass on to other dealers; and - any exchange on which the common units or debt securities are listed.

 We may designate agents who agree to use their reasonable efforts to solicit purchases for the period of their appointment or to sell securities on a continuing basis.
 We may engage Brinson Patrick Securities Corporation and/or Cantor Fitzgerald & Co. to act as our agent for one or more offerings, from time to time, of our common units.
 If we reach agreement with Brinson Patrick and/or Cantor with respect to a specific offering, including the number of common units and any minimum price below which sales may not be made, then Brinson Patrick and/or Cantor, as the case may be, would agree to use its reasonable efforts, consistent with its normal trading and sales practices, to sell such common units on the agreed terms.
 Brinson Patrick and/or Cantor could make sales in privately negotiated transactions and/or any other method permitted by law, including sales deemed to be an "at the market" offering as defined in Rule 415 promulgated under the Securities Act of 1933, including sales made on or through the facilities of the New York Stock Exchange or sales made to or through a market maker other than on an exchange.
-Brinson Patrick and/or Cantor, as the case may be, will be deemed to be an "underwriter" within the meaning of the Securities Act, with respect to any sales effected through an "at the market" offering, and the compensation paid to Brinson Patrick and/or Cantor, as the case may be, with respect to such sales will be deemed to be underwriting commissions or discounts.
-Any commissions so paid will be set forth in a prospectus supplement relating thereto.
+Brinson Patrick and/or Cantor, as the case may be, will be deemed to be an "underwriter" within the meaning of the Securities Act, with respect to any sales effected through an "at the market" offering, and the compensation paid to Brinson Patrick and/or Cantor, as the case may be, will be deemed to be underwriter of a prospectus supplement relating thereto.